uswds/uswds-site/pages/documentation/migration-V3.md

 ### 1. Check your current USWDS code and settings versions

 {:.border-top-2px.border-base-lighter.padding-top-1}
-USWDS 3.0 uses the same styles, markup, and settings as USWDS 2.13.3.
-This means that if you're currently using a USWDS version older than 2.13.3, migrating to USWDS 3.0 may mean updating some of your markup and settings.
+USWDS 3.0 uses the same styles and markup as USWDS 2.13.3 — and, with one exception, the same settings.
+This means that if you're currently using a USWDS 2.13.3, there's no styles and markup to update.
+But if you're using a version older than 2.13.3, migrating to USWDS 3.0 may mean updating some of your markup and settings.

 So, before migrating, check the versions of both your existing USWDS code and its settings (since code and settings may be different).

 Check your project's current `package.json` file and your project's `_uswds-theme` files.

 Your `package.json` file will display the version of USWDS in a line like `"uswds": "^2.12.2"`.

 Your theme files will have a version number at the top, under the image of the American flag.
 Note these versions so we can make the proper updates in [Step 4: Integrate any recent USWDS changes](#4-integrate-any-recent-uswds-changes), below.

 {:.site-terminal}
 ```json